tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Datasets.md

       ![Demo](./images/datasetcreate.png)

-3. Since we will be creating the dataset from a schema definition please select 'Ceate dataset from schema'
+3. Since we will be creating the dataset from a schema definition please select ''Create dataset from schema'

       ![Demo](./images/datasetcreate2.png)